|Applicant Competition||Very Low|

 Admission data indicates that Randolph regularly accepts students with ACT's of 18 and above.
 Successful applicants typically send ACT scores in the top 62 percent nationally.
 We estimate the school accepting minimum ACT composite scores around 14 in some instances.
 Prospective students submitting an ACT composite of 22 or higher should be in the upper half of applicants - and students with a 25 and above have very competitive chances.
 The school ranks #27 in Virginia for highest average ACT composite score.
 27 percent of applicants submit ACT scores to Randolph College.Data Sources, IPEDS for Fall 2018 starting class

 |ACT Score||Competitiveness||Admission Chances|

-You will need very good grades in high school to get into Randolph College.
+Applicants require very good grades in high school to get into Randolph.
 The average high school GPA of the admitted freshman class at Randolph College was 3.61 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
-If your high school grades are above the average 3.61 GPA, you have a very good chance of being admitted as Randolph accepts 86% of all applicants.
+The school ranks #8 in Virginia for highest average GPA.
+If your high school grades are above the average 3.61 GPA, you have a very good chance of being admitted as Randolph accepts 87% of all applicants.